stargirliepops/Comp-2600-A2-Resume/README.md

       - #### Step A: Creating a new repository on GitHub
         - First, on the command line run this command to install ghp-import: **python -m pip install ghp-import**
         - Next, install your DVCS (in this case, Git) using this link: [Git](https://git-scm.com/)
-        - Now, if create an account on GitHib, if you do not already have one : [GitHub](https://github.com/)
+        - Now, create an account on GitHib if you do not already have one : [GitHub](https://github.com/)
         - After creating your GitHub account, create a new repository, set it to **public**, and name it appropraitely

       - #### Step B: Setting up your GitHub Project